inform-health-informatics/emap_documentation/technical_overview/Glossary.md

 - <a id="ci">**Continuous integration**</a>

-	An automated test pipeline that runs test code utoatically when code is committed to a repository.
+	An automated test pipeline that runs test code automatically when code is committed to a repository.

 - <a id="criu">**CRIU**</a>